 For every 3 years of marriage, one year of alimony is awarded.

 This means that if you were married 9 years, then the alimony would last 3 years.

 If you were married 5 years, the alimony would last 1.6 years.

 This permanent alimony in Georgia allows the lower-income spouse to have time to acquire job training or education and start a business or a new job.

-Someone would only pay lifetime alimony if there was disabilities or age related factors.
+Someone would only pay lifetime alimony if there were disabilities or age-related factors.